natis1/infinitegrimm/README.md

 Then download or compile the Infinite Grimm dll from the "tags" section.
 Or get a prebuilt binary from the google drive as well.

-For meaningful progression, it's worth installing this mod alongside [Grimmchild Upgrades](https://gitlab.com/natis1/grimmchildupgrades)
+For meaningful progression, it's worth installing this mod alongside [Grimmchild Upgrades](https://gitlab.com/natis1/grimmchildupgrades), which makes your knight's grimmchild stronger the better you do in battle.

 ---

 Note about copyright:

-All files with the exception of PlayMakerFSMExtensions.cs are copyright under the Gnu Public License Version 3 (see LICENSE).
+All files are copyright under the GNU General Public License v3.0 (see LICENSE).

-FsmUtil originally by KDT and obtained from 56's Mantis God's repository.
-Used in accordance with the Gnu Public License Version 3

 PlayMaker FSM Extensions by Seanpr from Randomizer 2.0 mod.
-Used with permission.
-Because of the terms of the GPLv3, this file is also licensed under these terms.

 ---